 If you find this concept to be a little too techy, it would be a good conversation to have with your website designer or developer.
 They should have the knowledge to support you and get your website set-up correctly.

 Moral of the story

 You NEED a WordPress child theme!
 Yes, even you.

 The benefits of a child theme outweigh the setbacks.
 If you’re working on your business for the long run, then this is the way to go.
 With custom CSS code and personalised templates, child themes are what allow you to grow your website with confidence.

 At Mean Creative all our websites are built with WordPress child themes.
 No matter what size your business is, we value the importance of your website keeping it safe for the long-term.

-If you’re planning to build a website a having this knowledge is perfect for creating a lasting website foundation that will last.
+If you’re planning to build a website having this knowledge is perfect for creating a website foundation that will last.